Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Data

-We remark that the main advantage of the co-added RC study is that it allows the statistical investigation of a particular class of objects, especially when the data quality is low and the number of observations are limited.
-The latter is currently the case for \hz\ galaxies.
-Moreover, $H_\alpha$ emission is the only way to trace the kinematics of \hz\ galaxies in the optical (and near-infrared) wavelength range.
-At the same time we know, $H_\alpha$ originates from star-forming regions, i.e., the interstellar medium, which is turbulent at \hz.
-Therefore, the RCs are generally perturbed (or wiggled ).
-In these mixed situations, having poor data quality, and limited possibilities, the coaddition of RCs acts as a rescue tool, providing a smooth circular velocity of the galaxies, and ignoring the random fluctuations in the data.
-However, the coaddition of RCs also has some drawbacks, for example \citet{Kyle2019} shows the diversity in the RCs of local dwarf disc galaxies, that can not be evident in the case of co-added RCs.
-Despite the latter aspect, and taking into account the situation of \hz\ observation, we propose to study co-added RCs, as well as individuals.
+We remark that the main advantage of the coadded RC is that it allows for the statistical investigation of a particular class of objects, especially when the data quality is low and the number of observations are limited.
+The latter is currently the case for \hz galaxies.
+Moreover, $H_\alpha$ emission is the only way to trace the kinematics of \hz galaxies in the optical (and near-infrared) wavelength range.
+At the same time we know that $H_\alpha$ originates from star-forming regions, that is the interstellar medium, which is turbulent at high-$z$; therefore, the individual RCs are generally noisy, that is to say artificially wiggled \citep{PhysicsOf-ISM1980}.
+In these mixed situations with poor data quality and limited observations, the coaddition of RCs acts as a rescue tool, providing a smooth circular velocity of the galaxies and reducing minor observational errors in the data.
+However, the coaddition of RCs also has some drawbacks, for example, the following can not be evident: 1) the diversity in the shape of the RCs of a given class of galaxies and 2) the information on noncircular motions due to a bar- and bulge-like component.
+The former and latter both are interlinked and arise due to a dominant triaxial halo which induces bi-symmetric flows in the gas component of a galaxy as reported in \citet[][]{Marasco2018} and \citet{Kyle2019}.
+Despite these aspects, and taking the current situation of \hz observations into account where we have a lack of data and no resolution within 4 kpc, we propose to study coadded as well as individuals RCs.

-Furthermore, before performing the coaddition of the RCs, we visually inspect each individual RC, which shows that the individual RCs of each velocity bin have more or less the same radial profile.
-Quantitatively, the data points of each velocity bin have (1) a maximum variance of $\sim0.02$ dex, and (2) a maximum dispersion of $\sim 0.1$ dex.
-This is very similar to the study performed by \citet{PS1996} for local SFGs.
-Thus, our method of co-addition is applicable and certainly necessary for \hz\ data.